 Unique Insight: What stands out gets noticed; what blends in gets ignored.

-Example with Rita’s Shaved Ice: This campaign was developed based on the psychological insight that variety and novelty excite frozen treat category users.
-By reinventing Rita’s brand and promotions, we enhanced the social currency of Rita’s and enticed thousands of customers to recognize Rita’s shaved ice as a dessert alongside our traditional favorite dessert categories like ice cream.
+Example with Rita’s Italian Ice: This campaign was developed based on the psychological insight that variety and novelty excite frozen treat category users.
+By reinventing Rita’s brand and promotions, we enhanced the social currency of Rita’s and enticed thousands of customers to recognize Rita’s Italian Ice as a dessert alongside our traditional favorite dessert categories like ice cream.

 Unique Insight: Embracing our anxiety and imperfection leads to action.